 Hold call on a credit card usually refers to a situation where the paying process is delayed or declined by the issuing bank or entity due to potential fraud detection or some other problem.
 This process is usually defined as authorized retention.
 When the vendor gets the signal in the form of decline codes, it is a clear sign the processing company gives that the transaction has not been approved due to a lack of funds at the customers’ disposal or security issues.

 Since authorization retention is a complex process, we’ve prepared a quick but effective guide on how processing works in terms of authorized payments which is applicable to different types of businesses.
-Don’t forget that in a case of misused cards, the vendor is obliged to react and take measures for fraud prevention with cards.
+Don’t forget that in the case of misused cards, the vendor is obliged to react and take measures for fraud prevention with cards.
 So here is everything you need to know in order to support the foundations of good customer service and avoid one of the most common mistakes business owners make.

 What Does It Mean to Put a Hold on a Credit Card or What Is an Authorized Retention?